-A guidance counselor can be a high school student’s best friend.
-They are usually excellent sources of college info and tailored advice . . . and you don’t have to pay them to talk to you!
+A counselor can be a high school student’s best friend.
+They are usually excellent sources of college info and tailored advice...and you don’t have to pay them to talk to you!

-Guidance counselors can be very good friends to have, indeed.
-Depending on your high school, the guidance counselors might know you on a first-name basis, or they might be responsible for thousands of people and to them you’re just another face in the crowd.
-So it’s up to you to befriend your guidance counselor.
+Counselors can be very good friends to have, indeed.
+Depending on your high school, the counselors might know you on a first-name basis, or they might be responsible for thousands of people and to them you’re just another face in the crowd.
+So it’s up to you to befriend your high school counselor.
 After all, the person who has the biggest stake in your future is you.

 - What courses do I need to take if I plan on pursuing a [fill-in-the-blank] major?